Average Weather in Gustavia St. Barthélemy

 For the purposes of this report, the geographical coordinates of Gustavia are 17.896 deg latitude, -62.850 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Gustavia contains significant variations in elevation, with a maximum elevation change of 650 feet, and an average elevation above sea level of 81 feet.
-Within 10 miles contains very significant variations in elevation (915 feet).
-Within 50 miles contains extreme variations in elevation (3,451 feet).
+The topography within 2 miles of Gustavia contains significant variations in elevation, with a maximum elevation change of 650 feet and an average elevation above sea level of 81 feet.
+Within 10 miles contains significant variations in elevation (915 feet).
+Within 50 miles contains very significant variations in elevation (3,451 feet).

 The area within 2 miles of Gustavia is covered by water (77%), within 10 miles by water (99%), and within 50 miles by water (98%).

 This report illustrates the typical weather in Gustavia, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.